1. Plan Your Zapier Integration

 Note: You may have to refresh a few times for new triggers and actions to appear.

-After you’re done building, you will want to invite users to try your integration before making it available to a wider audience.
+After you’re done building, invite users to try your integration before making it available to a wider audience.

 Invite Others to Help Test Your Integration